 On organic dairy farms, calves are permanently separated from their mothers mere hours after birth so that farmers can sell the milk.
 Male calves are useless to the dairy industry, so they are usually slaughtered for veal.
 The female calves are usually housed in lonely plastic hutches and kept alive on artificial formula, destined to suffer the same fate as their mothers.
 When a cow’s milk production declines as she approaches 3-5 years old, she will be sent to a slaughterhouse to meet a terrifying and painful death.

-In 2016, the USDA proposed a new rule to clarify animal welfare standards under the “Organic” label after many consumers said they felt misled into believing it held significance regarding animal welfare, but this rule has not passed and it still remains in limbo.
+In 2016, the USDA proposed a new rule to clarify animal welfare standards under the “Organic” label after many consumers complained that they had been misled into believing it held significance for animal welfare, but this rule was officially withdrawn by the USDA in January 2018, and it is no longer addressing this issue.

 This label typically applies to eggs products.
 “Cage Free” basically means that hens are not kept in cages, but it has no further guarantees regarding animal welfare.
 “Cage-free” hens still suffer many of the same issues that caged hens do: They are subjected to overcrowding, poor air quality, physical and emotional stress; they are deprived of fresh air, sunshine and grass under their feet; they are painfully debeaked without anesthetic so that they are unable to peck and injure each other in stressful living conditions; they can be exposed to more than 17 hours of artificial light every day; and are routinely starved to induce faster laying cycles.